FedorEgorov2004/textcoder/README.md

-# texcoder
+# textcoder
-A simple tool for crypt and encrypt your text
+A simple tool for crypt and encrypt your text.